OB-IPSL/PV_self_consumption_client/README.md

 (c) 2024

 Interface to call API PV_self_consumption_api for optimising self consumption under constraints.
-Note that the license only applies to this interface and not to the api
+Note that the license only applies to this interface and not to the API.

 ## Python environment

 ### Option 1: Conda
-###----------------

 1. Install miniconda;
 2. Create a new conda environment;